MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Dan Armstrong Orange Squeezer
      - LiveSPICE does not seem to support circuits that consist of compression and other forms of amplitude modulation.
    - Lab Series L5
-     - The Operational transconductance amplifier used in the Distortion/Master stage of the amp is not supported in LiveSPICE
+     - Operational transconductance amplifiers that are found in the Compression/Distortion/Master circuit of the amp are not supported in LiveSPICE.

 ## Special Thanks
  - [Emil Rohbe]( https://www.youtube.com/@Rohbemusic ) for showcasing LiveSPICE a few years back.